wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

      gen_data['ettinculture'] = [
     'who joined the GREAT HORDE',
-    'who are worshipped as oracles of DEMOGORGON', 'asking for a toll to use the road',
+    'who are worshipped as oracles of DEMOGORGON', 'who ask for a toll to use the road',
-    'guarding a {noble}',
+    'who guard a {noble}',
     'who are pet-things for feys',
-    'running an academy',
+    'who run an academy',
   ];
    gen_data['ettinproblem'] = [
     'because they are blessed offsprings of ORCS',